GregoryKogan/hangman-helper/README.md

 You can try this out here: https://gregorykogan.github.io/hangman-helper/

-It currently supports only Russian language.
+*It currently supports only Russian language*